A landscape of contact manifolds via rational SFT: Introduction

 In general, a full computation of RSFT and SFT is very difficult, as we need to understand many moduli spaces.
 On the other hand, the hierarchy functor $\Hcx$ extracts partial information from $BL_\infty$ algebras, so that only partial knowledge of the moduli spaces are needed.
 In particular, $\Hcx$ is relatively computable.
 It is a nontrivial question whether $\Hcx$ is independent of the choice of virtual technique.
-However, since every virtual technique has the property that we can count a compactified moduli space geometrically if it is cut out transversely in the classical sense, the following theorem does not depend on the choice of virtual technique: \begin{thmx} The functors above have the following properties. \begin{enumerate} \item If $Y$ has planar $k$-torsion \cite{wendl2013hierarchy}, then $\PT(Y)\le k$. \item If $Y$ is overtwisted then $\PT(Y)=0$. \item If $Y$ has (higher dimensional) Giroux torsion \cite{massot2013weak}, then $\PT(Y)\le 1$. \item If $\PT(Y)<\infty$, then $Y$ is not strongly fillable.
-If $Y$ admits an exact filling then $\Pl(Y)\ge 1$. \item If $Y$ is an iterated planar open book \cite{acu2017weinstein} where the initial page has $k$-punctures, then $\Pl(Y)\le k$. \item If $Y$ has an exact filling that is not $k$-uniruled \cite{mclean2014symplectic}, then $\Pl(Y)\ge k+1$. \item $\PT,\SD,\Pl$ are all surjective.
-In particular, $\Pl$ is surjective in all odd dimension $\ge 3$. \end{enumerate} \end{thmx} The relation between $\PT$ and algebraic torsion $\mathrm{AT}$ \cite{LW} is not direct.
-In fact, they are both implied by a stronger notion of torsion, which is implied by planar $k$-torsion \cite{wendl2013hierarchy}, defined through an alternative representation of the $IBL_\infty$ algebra of the full SFT.
-There is a grid of torsions serving as obstructions to strong fillings, where algebraic planar torsion and algebraic torsion are two axes.
-The only common ground is that $0$-algebraic planar torsion is equivalent to $0$-algebraic torsion and \emph{algebraically overtwistedness} \cite{bourgeois2010towards}, which is implied by overtwistedness \cite{bourgeois2010contact,MR2230587}.
-Moreover, there are $5$-dimensional examples with underlying smooth manifold $Y=S^*X\times \Sigma_g$ (where $S^*X$ is the unit cotangent bundle of a hyperbolic surface $X$ and $\Sigma_g$ is the orientable surface of genus $g\geq 1$), considered originally in \cite{MorPhD}, which we conjecturally expect to have $\PT(Y)>1$ but $\mathrm{AT}(Y)=1$; see \cite[Sec.\ 6.5]{MorPhD}.
-This would provide concrete examples on which the two notions of torsion strictly differ.
+However, since every virtual technique has the property that we can count a compactified moduli space geometrically if it is cut out transversely in the classical sense, Theorem \ref{thm:RSFT} does not depend on the choice of virtual technique.